 Regardless of whether your shipment reaches the maximum legal weight or just fills the space, a truckload is paying for use of all 53 feet of the trailer.
 As long as your freight is not out-of-gauge, overweight, or requires special handling – you pay for a transfer to move from one point to another.
 Shippers who move standard payload that weighs over 10,000 lbs., typically opt for FTL.

 When it comes to LTL, what you are shipping matters to a carrier because your freight will transport along with other shipments, so you split the cost with other customers.
-You are only responsible for space, weight, and difficulty of your delivery.
+You are only responsible for the space, weight, and difficulty of your delivery.
 LTL carriers consider the NMFC (National Motor Freight Classification) of your goods, which is determined by the complexity of transport and density.
 If the NMFC class number of your products is lower, you will be charged lower fees.

 During transportation, there is always a risk of loss, delay, or damage.
 However, many damages happen when the freight is being handled at distribution terminals and centers – not while in transit.
 When shipping via FTL, the shipment is only handled twice, so there’s a reduced risk of freight damage.
-As for LTL shipments, they stop at several terminals before the final destination and typically unloaded and reloaded every time that a truck makes a stop.
+As for LTL shipments, they stop at several terminals before the final destination and are typically unloaded and reloaded every time that a truck makes a stop.
 Products may be handled several times, so there’s an increased risk of damage, theft, or misloading the goods.

 Whether you’re going to use Truckload or LTL depends on the type of your freight and the speed at which you want it to reach the market.
 To optimize your supply chain, you can utilize both forms of transportation according to the situation.
 First Call Logistics offers services for both FTL and LTL to help you execute shipments successfully, without having to deal with complicated and time-consuming logistics processes.